Donate Now To Help Ukraine

 What is the situation in neighbouring countries?

-Around 10% of the population – over 5 million people – of Ukraine has now fled the country.
-90% of those fleeing Ukraine are women and children.
+Around 20 per cent of the population of Ukraine – over 9 million people – has now fled the country.
+90 per cent of those fleeing Ukraine are women and children.
 Many of those arriving in neighbouring countries have travelled long distances with little rest and have left everything – including their male relatives – behind.

 People arriving at border points are in need of everything, including basic supplies such as toothbrushes, wet wipes, baby food and nappies as well as hot food and drinks on arrival as temperatures on many of the border points still remain freezing.